Jade-ux/MS02-My-Trip-Planner/README.md

 ## Core requirements

 -	Users should be able to pick a country within a pre-defined list, search for a city within that country and then pick from a list of pre-defined place types in order to show places of interest near their destination.
--	They can then clicks on the markers to see more information and when they have found a place they want to visit, they should be able to add it to their itinerary.
+-	They can then click on the markers to see more information and when they have found a place they want to visit, they should be able to add it to their itinerary.

 ## UX